GNS3/gns3-server/docs/curl.rst

         }
     ]

-There is only one compute server where nodes can be run in this example.
+There is only one compute where nodes can be run in this example.
 This compute as a special id: local, this is the local server which is embedded in the GNS3 controller.

 Create a project